hyperledger/fabric-chaincode-node/docs/tutorials/using-contractinterface.md

 - There are 3 functions `setup` `setNewAssetValue` and `doubleAssetValue` that can be called by issuing the appropriate invoke client side
 - The `ctx` in the function is a transaction context; each time a invoke is called this will be a new instance that can be used by the function implementation to access apis such as the world state of information on invoking identity.
 - The arguments are split out from the array passed on the invoke.
-- The constructor contains a 'namespace' to help identify the sets of functions
+- The constructor contains a 'name' to help identify the sets of functions

 ### 5: Alternative ways of specifying the contracts